Amphitheater’s curved-roof conundrum solved with help from Petersen

 This project is an example of numerous collaborations between SACO Systems and Petersen, Salo says, noting the strong support his company has received from Petersen over the years.
 “The relationship literally spans decades.
 Saco considers itself very lucky to be partners with the Petersen office here in Atlanta.
 From the sales staff to the production floor and the field/technical services, the entire regional office is staffed with top-notch professionals.”

 Petersen, a Carlisle company, manufactures PAC-CLAD architectural metal cladding products in multiple gauges of steel and aluminum.
 PAC-CLAD products include standing seam roof panels, hidden- and exposed-fastener wall panels, flush- and reveal-joint panels, vented or solid soffit panels, perforated metal, coil and flat sheet, composite panels, column covers, plus fascia and coping.
 All are available in Kynar 70% PVDF finish in 46 standard colors that include a 30-year finish warranty.
-Most colors meet LEED and Energy Star requirements, and are rated by the Cool Roof Rating Council.
+Most colors meet LEED requirements, and are rated by the Cool Roof Rating Council.
 Custom colors and weathertightness warranties are offered.
 BIM and CAD documents are available for most products.
 Founded in 1965, Petersen’s facilities are located in Illinois, Georgia, Texas, Maryland, Arizona and Minnesota.
 For information on the complete line of Petersen metal products call 800-PAC-CLAD, visit pac-clad.com or write to firstname.lastname@example.org.

 Editors: If photos are published the following credit is required: Photos: hortonphotoinc.com